Welcome to your Individual Development Plan (IDP)

-MD/PhD students in the second year of their Ph.D. research should complete the MD/PhD IDP and meet with their mentor and Dr. Padmini Salgame, by August 30, 2019.
+MD/PhD students in the second year of their Ph.D. research should complete the MD/PhD IDP and meet with their mentor and Dr. Padmini Salgame.
 First year MD/PhD students can complete the above MD/PhD IDP or the AAAS myIDP.
 If you plan on taking the AAAS myIDP, please go to the bottom of this page for informative videos on taking the myIDP and interpreting the results.

-Second year Ph.D. students are required to meet their mentor and track director before the end of their second year i.e. before August 30, 2019.
+Second year Ph.D. students are required to meet their mentor and track director towards the end of their second year.
 A completed Rutgers IDP can be used to drive a discussion on career and project-specific development, training needs and goals.
 Ph.D. students should also use these meetings to (a) create a time line for achieving specific milestones in their thesis research (b) enroll in academic activities to improve technical writing and oral communication (c) discuss avenues to improve soft skills by engaging in the laboratory, department, and research societies.
 Ph.D. students should leave the IDP meeting with goal-driven actionable items.
 Next steps:

 Third year Ph.D. students, log back into your myIDP, re-take the evaluation.
-Save the certificate of completion and upload it on Sakai under assignments for third years students.
+Save the certificate of completion and upload it in Rutgers Canvas course site for IDP.
 Self-assess whether you are on track with thesis research, paper and grant writing, as well as professional skill development with respect to the six core competencies mentioned above.

-Ph.D. students in the fifth year and beyond are recommeded to schedule in person 1:1 meeting with Dr. Badheka to follow-up on their career and professional development.
+Ph.D. students in the fifth year and beyond are recommended to schedule a meeting with Dr. Badheka to follow-up on their career and professional development.

 Finally, NIH guidelines require that all NIH annual progress reports must include a section to describe how IDPs are used to identify and promote the career goals of graduate students and postdoctoral researchers associated with the award.
 Thus, these resources are also available to postdoctoral fellows at Rutgers University.
-Additionally, the Rutgers School of Graduate Studies requires each Ph.D. student submit an annual IDP befrore the end of the academic year i.e. before August 30, 2019 for the first four years of their Ph.D. program.
+Additionally, the Rutgers School of Graduate Studies requires each Ph.D. student submit an annual IDP before the end of the academic year.

 Rutgers IDP resources